20 Essential social media management tips for successful local marketingBy Lawrence Dy

 11. Regularly monitor and respond to social media comments and messages

 One of the simplest social media boosting strategies is to encourage interaction on other platforms by becoming part of the conversation.
-Review comments on social posts and respond, either on the post itself or via direct message.
+Review comments (both positive and negative) on social posts and respond, either on the post itself or via direct message.

 Catalog recurring themes and bring them up at meetings to help address issues that could affect customer morale and loyalty.